 Even though we are not a listed issuer and our shares are not traded on an exchange, in order to determine whether the members of our board of directors are independent, SEC rules require that we use the definition of "independence" of a national securities exchange (such as the New York Stock Exchange or the Nasdaq Stock Market) or national securities association when making this determination.
 In determining the independence of the members of our board of directors, our board of directors elected to use the definition of independence contained in Nasdaq Stock Market ("Nasdaq") listing requirements.
 As required under Nasdaq listing standards, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board of directors.
-Our board of directors consulted with the Company's legal counsel to ensure that its determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of the Nasdaq as in effect from time to time.
-Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and our company, our senior management and our company's independent auditors, our board of directors affirmatively has determined that Dr. Crapo, Mr. Doutre' Jones, Mr. Mauro, Mr. Robinson, Mr. Lu and Ms. Manovich are independent directors within the meaning of the applicable Nasdaq listing standards.
-Mr. Brown, our President and Chief Executive Officer, and Dr. McCord, are not independent directors.
+Our board of directors consulted with our company's legal counsel to ensure that its determinations are consistent with all relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of the Nasdaq as in effect from time to time.
+Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and our company, our senior management and our company's independent registered public accounting firm, our board of directors affirmatively has determined that Dr. Crapo, Mr. Mauro, Mr. Lu and Ms. Stout Manovich are independent directors within the meaning of the applicable Nasdaq listing standards.
+In determining the independence of Ms. Stout Manovich, our board of directors took into consideration a consulting services arrangement between Ms. Stout Manovich and our company pursuant to which we paid Ms. Stout Manovich, and our company pursuant to which we paid Ms. Stout Manovich relationship would not interfere with her ability to exercise independent judgment in carrying out the responsibilities of a director.